top of page

 What benefits can you expect from practicing vinyasa yoga?

-As we start to move to more subtle levels of the breath, vinyasa yoga will help increase your breathing capacity through the focus on deep and steady breathing.
-This can support deepening and lengthening your natural breathing pattern outside of your yoga practice, and calming your nervous system.
+On a more subtle level, vinyasa yoga will help increase your breathing capacity by focusing on deep and steady breathing throughout your yoga practice.
+This can support deepening and lengthening your natural breathing pattern outside of your yoga practice and calming your nervous system.

-We also start to work on the beginning elements of meditation by sitting in stillness at the start of class, and relaxing lying on your back in Savasana at the end of class.
-This can help you build your concentration and inner awareness.
+In vinyasa yoga, we also prepare for a longer meditation practice by sitting in stillness at the start of every class and relaxing in Savasana at the end.
+This can help us build our concentration and inner awareness.

-On an emotional level, you are likely to feel calmer, more relaxed and less stressed after your practice.
-With consistent regular practice it’s likely that you also become more aware of your inner dialogue and mindset that you have during your yoga practice and in daily life.
+On an emotional level, you are likely to feel calmer, more relaxed, and less stressed after your practice.
+With consistent regular practice, you are likely to also become more aware of your inner dialogue and mindset during your yoga practice and in daily life.

-As you start to practice yoga more regularly, you’ll start to notice patterns in the inner dialogue you have during your yoga practice.
-This can be interesting to explore and bring awareness to how these patterns and inner dialogue may be showing up in other aspects of your life.
+As you practice yoga more regularly, you’ll start to notice patterns in the inner dialogue you have with yourself during your yoga practice.
+It can be interesting to explore and bring awareness to how these patterns and inner dialogue may appear in other aspects of your life.

 benefits of vinyasa yoga

-The majority of vinyasa yoga classes are designed for all levels of practitioners—from beginner to more advanced.
-If you’re joining for one of the first times a vinyasa yoga group class guided by a teacher it’s always worth mentioning that your new.
-That way the teacher will be able to give the cues and options that you might need as a beginner.
+Most vinyasa yoga classes are designed for all levels of practitioners—from beginner to more advanced.
+If you’re joining for the first time a vinyasa yoga group class guided by a teacher, it’s always worth mentioning that you're new.
+That way, the teacher will be able to give you the cues and options that you might need as a beginner.

-A great way to try a class and see if you like it is to start with following an online video tutorial.
-On a platform like YouTube there are many beginner vinyasa yoga classes that you can try.
+A great way to try a class and see if you like it is to follow an online video tutorial.
+On a platform like YouTube, there are many beginner vinyasa yoga classes that you can try.

-Often a beginner vinyasa yoga class will be at a slightly slower pace, to allow you more time to move in and out of the poses.
-Also, the postures themselves will be explained in a bit more detail.
+Often, a beginner vinyasa yoga class will be slightly slower to allow you more time to move in and out of the poses.
+The postures themselves will also be explained in more detail.

-Due to the flowing nature of the practice, it can be difficult when beginning yoga to know if you’re doing the poses correctly.
-Take the time to tune into your body and allow yourself to be your own guide.
-If something doesn’t feel good in your body find an alternative, or ask a teacher if you can for support.
+Due to the flowing nature of the practice, it can be difficult to know if you’re doing the poses correctly when beginning yoga.
+Take the time to tune into your body and be your own guide.
+If something doesn’t feel good in your body, find an alternative or ask a teacher for support.

-At the beginning it can feel hard to find your way into unfamiliar postures, while also focusing on a deep and regular breath.
+In the beginning, it can feel difficult to find your way into unfamiliar postures while also focusing on a deep and regular breath.

-You might find when practicing new yoga poses and flowing dynamically between poses you need to bring all your focus on the yoga pose itself.
-And that’s ok!
+You might find that when practicing new yoga poses and flowing dynamically between poses, you need to focus all your attention on the pose itself.
+And that’s okay!

-As you practice the same yoga poses more often you’ll start to get familiar with how to physically approach the yoga pose.
-And this will make it easier to tune into some of the more subtle elements like your breath.
+As you practice the same yoga poses more often, you’ll start to get familiar with how to approach them physically.
+This will make it easier to tune into some of the more subtle elements, like your breath.

-Based on the ease of your breath you can decide to lean in or ease off from your practice.
-There are usually several options given for each pose, allowing you to fit the practice to what your body feels like on a particular day.
+Based on the ease of your breath, you can decide to lean in or ease off from your practice.
+Several options are usually given for each pose, allowing you to tailor the practice to what your body feels like on a particular day.

-The best advice overall is to choose a style of yoga that you enjoy.
-So, if you enjoy the dynamic style of vinyasas yoga and surprise of what pose is coming next then try out practicing vinyasa yoga!
-And over time as you keep practicing it will get easier.
+The best advice overall is to choose a style of yoga you enjoy.
+If you enjoy the dynamic style of vinyasa yoga, then try practicing it!
+Over time, as you keep practicing, it will get easier.

-If you are though someone that prefers as a beginner to focus on the detail and move more slowly focusing on alignment, perhaps a vinyasa yoga isn’t for you.
-You could try slow flow or hatha yoga class, or vinyasa beginners to have more explanation and time to explore a pose.
+If you prefer to focus on the details and move more slowly, focusing on alignment, perhaps vinyasa yoga isn’t for you as a beginner yogi.
+You could try a slow flow, hatha, or vinyasa yoga class for beginners to have more explanation and time to explore a pose.

 What can you expect in a typical vinyasa yoga class and sequence?

 Each vinyasa class you join will likely include a different sequence of yoga poses.
-There are some common yoga poses like warrior 1 pose (Virabhadrasana 1) that you’ll find in many vinyasa yoga classes.
-But the order you approach the poses and focus of the class overall will likely be different.
+There are some common yoga poses, like the Warrior 1 pose (Virabhadrasana 1), that you’ll find in many vinyasa yoga classes.
+However, the order in which you approach the poses and focus of the class will likely differ.

-Depending on the length of the class and teacher you follow, the build-up of the sequence and will be different.
+The build-up of the sequence will be different depending on the length of the class and the teacher you follow.
 But generally, the overall flow will be like a curve of a wave broken down into different stages.

 vinyasa yoga class sequence

-There’s a gentle stillness at the beginning of the wave as you sit in stillness watching your body and breath.
-Then as the wave starts to slowly grow, we start to move the body with gentle and slow flowing movements.
+There’s a gentle stillness at the beginning of the wave as you sit still, watching your body and breathing.
+Then, as the wave starts to grow slowly, we start moving the body with gentle, slow-flowing movements.

-In the middle part of the wave will be the most dynamic part where we work with more intensity.
+The middle part of the wave will be the most dynamic, where we will work with more intensity.
 You may move through a series of sun salutations and standing poses, holding many poses for just one breath.
-We then perhaps start to hold these more active and challenging poses for several breaths.
-Reaching at the top of the wave your peak pose where the heart rate is raised.
+We then perhaps hold these more active and challenging poses for several breaths.
+Reaching the top of the wave, your peak pose is where the heart rate is raised.

-And then we start to gradually come down the wave.
-You may practice some seated poses and hip openers.
-Flowing slowly down to twists, inversions and gentler lying down restorative poses.
-Finally finishing your practice at the bottom of the wave where we come back to stillness for a short relaxation and meditation.
+Then, we start to gradually come down the wave.
+You may practice some seated poses and hip openers, flowing slowly down to twists, inversions, and gentler lying-down restorative poses.
+Finally, you finish your practice at the bottom of the wave, where we come back to stillness for a short relaxation and meditation.

-Depending on the length of your vinyasa yoga practice and teacher, the practice may look a bit different.
-But typically, there will be this flow of starting out slow, gradually building intensity, and then slowly easing back down to stillness.
+Depending on the length of your vinyasa yoga practice and teacher, the practice may look slightly different.
+But typically, there will be this flow of starting slow, gradually building intensity, and then slowly easing back down to stillness.

 How can you get started?

-So now you’ve heard enough about the theory of vinyasa yoga, it’s time to try it out!
-After all yoga is 99% practice and 1% theory.
+So, now that you’ve heard enough about the theory of vinyasa yoga, it’s time to try it out!
+After all, yoga is 99% practice and 1% theory.

-Depending on your own personal circumstances you can choose if you prefer to start vinyasa yoga classes via free online videos, group classes, introduction workshops or private yoga classes.
-And as you get more experience it can be useful to get guidance from a qualified teacher.
+Depending on your personal circumstances, you can choose to start vinyasa yoga classes via free online videos, group classes, introduction workshops, or private yoga classes.
+As you get more experience, it can be useful to get guidance from a qualified teacher.

 If you're interested in first trying out some online yoga classes you could try out the below vinyasa yoga practice.
 Or access more free of Irene's online classes at Antara Yoga's YouTube channel.